Kafū, aged forty-one.

 February 24th.

-It was the house recently opened by the woman who manages affairs for Suwa the ukiyo-e merchant.
+It was a house recently opened by the woman under the care of Suwa, the ukiyo-e merchant.

 February 25th.

-The Mita Literature Society convened at Sasaya outside Sukiyabashi Bridge.
+The Mita Literary Society meeting was held at Sasaya outside Sukiyabashi Bridge.

 There was wind, but the cold was not severe.